hyebin26/react_stockgame/README.md

 ## Stock Game

-1. change resetBtn
+1. add stockItem and stockItemList
-2. add stockItem
+2. border in header remove